viamrobotics/docs/content/en/docs/appendix/learning-resources.md

 ---
-title: Learning Resources
+title: "Learning Resources"
+linkTitle: "Learning Resources"
-summary: A collection of links to external sources discussing robotics topics which we believe users may find helpful.
+description: "A collection of links to external sources discussing robotics topics which we believe users may find helpful."
-authors:
-    - Matt Dannenberg
-date: 2022-05-19
+type: "docs"
 ---
 # Overview
 The following sections contain links that we think you will find very useful during your journey into robotics.